 Endoscopy and biopsy

-Flexible endoscopy is one of the world’s most common investigating techniques and is a flexible tubular-like camera instrument that is inserted into the body’s natural openings to examine the cause of the patient’s discomfort.
-The endoscope has strong illumination and video camera, as well as a working channel for flexible instruments that enable sampling of suspected tumor tissue.
+Flexible endoscopy is one of the world’s most common examination methods.
+It involves inserting a flexible, tube-like camera instrument into the body’s natural openings to investigate the cause of the patient’s problems.
+The endoscope has strong illumination, a camera for still images and video, as well as a channel for flexible biopsy instruments that enable sampling of suspected tumour tissue.